Holonomy reductions of Cartan geometries and curved orbit decompositions: Holonomy reductions of Cartan geometries

 \subsection{Parabolic geometries and normal solutions of BGG equations}

 We now consider special holonomy reductions for Cartan geometries of type $(G,P)$ with $G$ a semisimple Lie group and $P\subset G$ a parabolic subgroup.
-In this case the Lie algebra $\g$\ has a natural grading

-such that $\g_{-1}$\ generates $\g_-$.
+In this case the Lie algebra $\g$\ has a natural grading such that $\g_{-1}$\ generates $\g_-$.
 This class of Cartan geometries is particularly interesting from several points of view.
-First the class includes many structures already studied intensively, such as conformal geometry and (hypersurface type) CR geometry.
+First the class includes many structures already studied intensively, such as conformal geometry, projective geometry, and (hypersurface type) CR geometry.
 Second, for every structure in the class one has canonical regularity and normality conditions on the Cartan connection $\om$ which lead to Cartan geometries which are equivalent (in a categorical sense) to underlying geometric structures.
 Finally via the canonical Cartan connection and related calculus the structures in the class admit the application of efficient tools from representation theory to geometric problems; the relevant representation theory is far from trivial, but is very well studied.
 For extensive background on this class of geometries we refer to \cite{cap-slovak-par}.

 For a parabolic geometry of type $(G,P)$, \cite{BGG-2001} introduced a construction for a natural sequence of linear differential operators that was then simplified in \cite{BGG-Calderbank-Diemer}.
 For each tractor bundle $\mc{V}=\G\times_P V$, with $V$ irreducible for $G$, one obtains the \textit{generalised BGG-sequence}